 Do you qualify?

 To qualify for Kiva microloans, your business has to be based in the U.S. You have to be over 18 years old, and use the loan for business purposes.
-While there are no minimum annual revenue, credit score, or time in business requirements, your business cannot be in foreclosure or bankruptcy.
-Nor can it be under any current liens.
+There are no minimum annual revenue, credit score, or time in business requirements.
+Your business cannot be in foreclosure or bankruptcy, nor can it be under any current liens.
 Excluded industries include:

 Kiva microloans cannot be used to refinance current debts or purchase stock or equity.